aaronbieber/bitdepth.show/content/episodes/bd005-should-you-own-your-tools.md

 ---
-title: "Should you own your tools?"
+title: "BD005: Should you own your tools?"
 date: 2022-10-30T11:48:30-04:00
 ---